DeicPro/xiaomi-safetynet-fix/README.md

 **Changelog**

+v1.5
+-Added new supported devices: Redmi 4, Redmi 4 Prime, Redmi 4A

 v1.4

 -Added new supported devices: Redmi 3/Prime, Mi 4i

--Added code to generate useful code and enable Magisk Hide if not enabled.
+-Added code to generate useful code and enable Magisk Hide if not enabled

--Changed to use resetprop directly script
+-Changed to use resetprop directly from script

+-Removed build description because is useless

 v1.3